Hemophilia Carriers at High Risk for Heavy Bleeding After Childbirth

 “But,” the researchers wrote, “insufficient information was provided to reliably investigate neonatal outcome in relation to management.”

-The team noted that, among all cases of newborn bleeding reported, most occurred during assisted vaginal delivery — when a baby is born through the vaginal canal with the help of or a
+The team noted that, among all cases of newborn bleeding reported, most occurred during assisted vaginal delivery — when a baby is born through the vaginal canal with the help of forceps or a vacuum device — or during an emergency cesarean section.

 “Consequently, it remains preferable to avoid assisted vaginal delivery if possible and the pros and cons of an elective cesarean section should be discussed by healthcare providers with the hemophilia carrier to make a shared decision,” the researchers wrote.